 - 10% ease of use

 A fridge needs to score 75% or above to make the grade as a Best Buy.

 A fridge needs to score 75% or above in our tough tests to qualify as a Best Buy.
 Fridges that score 45% or less are highlighted as Don't Buy models to avoid.

 Our reviews also reveal our expert verdict on whether we think each fridge is a good buy for its price.

 Which? refrigeration testing

 We constantly improve our fridge tests to ensure only the very best models are Best Buys.
-This means that newer models have been tested and scored in a slightly different way to older models - but you can still use the overall test scores to compare one fridge to another.
+This means that newer models have been tested and rated in a slightly different way to older models - but you can still use the overall test scores to compare one fridge to another.

-In light of rising energy costs, we now take into account the amount of power a fridge uses to chill fresh food – to give you a more accurate idea of how each model might impact on your energy bills and which are more energy efficient than others.
-We’ve also increased the amount that energy use contributes to 20% of the final score.
+In light of rising energy costs, we now take into account the amount of power a fridge uses to chill fresh food – to give you a more accurate idea of how each model might impact on your energy bills.

 Because our energy calculations are now more accurate, running costs for models tested before and after 2015 shouldn’t be directly compared.

 Make sure you avoid a dud and choose a fridge that excels in our tests - check out our Best Buy fridge reviews.